kizxm/WhatARiot/README.md

 `Updated: 11/7/2017`

 ## Description
-_WhatARiot is a simple app made for accessing different game datas from the healthy and family friendly game league of legends and is currently still in progress!!!.
+WhatARiot is a simple app made for accessing different game datas from the healthy and family friendly game League of Legends.

-With the app you can login-logout, view all the champions (chronologically), search from the list, save champions and view your list of saved champions._
+With the app you can login-logout, view all the champions (chronologically), search from the list, save champions and view your list of saved champions.

 ![Alt text](img/screen2.png)
 ![Alt text](img/screen1.png)
 #### BUILD NOTES
 >(10/27) App is currently configured for the filtering build!
 Please note filtering build notation!
-Only Correct capitalized champion names are currently recognized!!!_
+Only Correct capitalized champion names are currently recognized!!!

 >(10/26) All entries/inputs for the filtering build **MUST** be capitalized!!
 >